Jeremy Corbyn will not be a Labour candidate at next election, Starmer confirms

 Mr Corbyn was suspended from the parliamentary party over his response to EHRC’s damning report in 2020 and now sits as an independent MP.

-Sir Keir has long indicated Mr Corbyn will not be standing again for Labour but this is the first time he confirmed the barring of the veteran MP who led the party to two election defeats.
+Sir Keir has long indicated that Mr Corbyn will not stand again for Labour but this is the first time he confirmed the barring of the veteran who led the party to two election defeats.

-Mr Corbyn’s next steps are unclear, but if he decides to run as an independent MP Labour would face a challenge to win his seat of Islington North.
+If Mr Corbyn decides to run as an independent candidate for the constituency he has represented for 40 years, Labour would come up against his personal popularity in Islington North as well as a potentially distracting row with the left-winger.

-The left-wing veteran commands significant local support there having represented the London constituency for forty years.
+However, Diane Abbott, one of Mr Corbyn’s oldest allies, said he has “no intention of standing as an independent”.

+The former shadow home secretary told the News Agents podcast: “No, no. Jeremy has been a member of the Labour Party from before either of you were alive.”

+Ms Abbott also said that Mr Corbyn “in his heart of hearts is a Brexiter” – a suspicion many critics held over his lukewarm campaigning to Remain in the 2016 referendum.

-Sir Keir reiterated his vow that anyone who downplays antisemitism will be treated with “zero patience or tolerance” and acknowledged it is not “the end of the road” for tackling the issue.
+Sir Keir reiterated his vow that anyone who plays down antisemitism will be treated with “zero patience or tolerance” and acknowledged it is not “the end of the road” for tackling the issue.

 “I understand that some people won’t like the changes we’ve made but I say this with all candour, the Labour Party is unrecognisable from 2019 and it will never go back,” he said.